Pipeline for Black Early Childhood Educator Career Development

 - Start off your career strong!

-- Be placed in a great job at an ECE center-based child care program; salary ranging from $45-$55K annually; OR
+- Connect to jobs at ECE center-based child care programs; salary ranging from $45-$55K annually; OR

 - Build your own Family Child Care business potentially earning $99K annually